SimplyOnMyWay/github-slideshow/_posts/0000-01-02-SimplyOnMyWay.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Well nach inniú lá aoibheann grianmhar dóchasach :)
+Anois, nach bhfuilim ag foghlaim an-chuid inniú :)
 Use the left arrow to go back!